 - Type sudo uninstall file:// into the command line

-Then go to the Applications folder in Finder and drag the icon of the app that you wish to uninstall into the Terminal window — it will automatically paste itself.
+- Then go to the Applications folder in Finder and drag the icon of the app that you wish to uninstall into the Terminal window — it'll automatically paste itself

 - Hit Enter and type in your user password to remove the app and its leftover files from your Mac.

 Do you need a dedicated uninstaller?

 If you work on your device, install a lot of applications, and visit numerous websites, using a Mac uninstaller app might be a good idea.

 Allowing a program to scan all the system data on your Mac can endanger your personal information.
-To avoid this problem, install only well-known programs.
+To avoid this problem, our experts recommend you install only well-known programs.

 Their developers are interested in the safety of data.
 To protect your privacy is of utmost priority for the most advanced applications on the market,

-For instance, the latest version of MacKeeper is notarized by Apple, and it is completely reliable.
+For instance, the latest version of MacKeeper is notarized by Apple, and it's completely reliable.
 It includes an advanced Smart Uninstaller tool that helps you get rid of unused apps, widgets, plugins, browser extensions, and more.